julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 Whether you're moving through grief, calming anxiety, or seeking inner restoration, these plants speak to the spirit as well as the body.

-For targeted nervous system support, see:
+For targeted nervous system support and calming herbs, see:
 **[Best Herbs for Anxiety & Stress (That Actually Work)](/herbs-for-anxiety-and-stress/)**

 ---